Who We Are

-The Bright Knights focuses primarily in providing the opportunity for all San Francisco Bay Area youths to learn chess and to train for nationally rated tournaments.
-In addition to teaching chess, the organization strives to promote youth's self-esteem, sportsmanship and service to the community.
+Bright Knights Chess Club is a 501(c)3 Public Charity founded in San Francisco.
+It is composed of San Francisco Bay Area chess players, working professionals, college, and high school student volunteers.
+The organization's goal is to bring the community of diverse backgrounds together through the game of chess.
+The Bright Knights focus primarily on providing the opportunity for all San Francisco Bay Area youths to learn chess and train for nationally rated tournaments.
+We provide free chess tournaments and classes for youth in the San Francisco Bay Area.
+In addition to teaching chess, the organization strives to promote the youth's self-esteem, sportsmanship, and service to the community.

-Bright Knights Chess Club was founded in 1999 at Balboa High School (San Francisco, CA) by students who wanted to get together to promote the game of chess.
+Bright Knights Chess Club was founded in 1999 at Balboa High School in San Francisco, California by Vincent Ng, Christopher Flores, Aaron Tam, Dennis Tocol.
 It was originally a student-led chess program at Balboa High School.
-During its time from 1999-2002, it was the largest, most organized and successful school chess program in San Francisco.
+During its time from 1999-2003, it was the largest, most organized, and successful school chess program in San Francisco.